aalink/portfolio-aaron-yacher/README.md

 ## Changes
 One new group project has been added along with four homework assignments.

+New project and homework pins have been added to the GitHub profile page.

+Updates have been made to the downloadable resume.

 ## Usage
 The link to the deployed link is near the top of this README.md file.